bercev/Discord-Chatbot-AI/README.md

 This is a Discord bot that functions as a chat bot.
-It's currently used to challenge and demonstrate my Python coding skills.
+- It utilizes Llama AI from Hugging Face to answer questions within the Discord app
+- Additionally, this code can be successfully hosted locally or on AWS Lambda